brucontrol/docs/docs/element-templates/element-template-developer-guide.md

 - **Template → Host:** `updateProperties`, `requestKeypad`, `requestTextInput`, `requestSelection`, `fetchSamples`, `subscribeElement`, etc.

 **Registration methods, not properties:** `onData`, `onTheme`, `onSamples`, and `onElementUpdate` are **methods you call with a callback**.
 Do not assign to them (e.g. `BruControl.onData = function(data) { ... }`).
 Assigning overwrites the internal method and breaks the data pipeline.
 Always call: `BruControl.onData(function(data) { ... })`.

+**Unified SDK:** The SDK is a single JavaScript file embedded as a resource in both the TypeScript (editor preview / dashboard) and C# (server-side plugin compilation) paths.
+Both inject the same `window.BruControl` API surface including `fetchExternal` and `THEME_KEYS`.
+There is no separate "C# version" — the JS SDK source is shared.

 **No explicit init hook:** There is no `onInit` or `onMount`.
 The first time your `onData` callback runs is the de facto initialization.
 Use that first payload to build or update the DOM.
 Relying only on `DOMContentLoaded` can race with BruControl's template injection — the host may not have sent data yet.